ramongilmoreno/read-a-dir/README.md

-# read-a-dir load a directory contents with custom `fs` implementations
+# read-a-dir load a directory contents; supports custom `fs` implementations

 Loads a directory contents and returns the list of files found on it.
 Allows using custom `fs` implementations.